A Reddit user is checking for the account shadowban status

 Shadowbans must be appealed directly to Reddit's admin team.
 The process is straightforward but requires the right approach.

-Before filing an appeal, verify with certainty using the free Reddit shadowban checker.
+1. Confirm the shadowban — verify with certainty using the checker tool above before filing an appeal.
 False positives in testing waste your appeal opportunity.

-The most successful appeals acknowledge the behavior that triggered the ban, explain the legitimate intent, and demonstrate understanding of why Reddit's systems flagged it.
+3. Be honest and respectful — the most successful appeals acknowledge the triggering behavior, explain legitimate intent, and demonstrate understanding.
 For example: "I was sharing blog links across several subreddits because I thought they were relevant.
 I understand now that this resembled spam.
 I will follow the 10% guideline going forward."

 Community reports from r/ShadowBan suggest that legitimate users caught by automated false positives have a high appeal success rate when they file promptly and honestly.